 Portable Safe Space for Epileptics Wins Pratt Graduate the National James Dyson Award

 During a seizure, an epileptic needs a safe space, but that’s not always available when an episode can happen anywhere and anytime.
 Uma Smith, BID ‘19, made a portable product that instantly creates that space.
 Called Cocoon, the innovative design was recently announced as the US national winner of the 2019 James Dyson Award.
-On October 17, Smith was announced as part of the top 20 shortlist of finalists from around the world.
-These finalists will present to James Dyson and the winner and runners-up will be announced on November 14.
+Smith's design was also included in the top 20 shortlist of finalists from around the world.

 “My personal experiences with having seizures in potentially dangerous locations inspired this project,” Smith said in a release.
 “Everyone should be able to live an independent life, without fear.
 I am honored to be the national winner of the James Dyson Award, and truly inspired to make Cocoon a reality.”